 RANT:

 Don’t make the widespread culinary mistake of grossly undercooking vegetables.
 Because the nutrients within the plant’s cells can’t escape the cell wall (remember, people can’t digest cellulose), some of the potential food value (and flavor) will be unavailable.
-Reducing raw foods to a liquified puree (yuck) in a “juicer” will free the nutrients, as Jack LaLanne proves nightly on his informercials, but except for carrots, it's not a major home appliance.
+Reducing raw foods to a liquified puree (yuck) in a “juicer” will free the nutrients, as Jack LaLanne proves nightly on his infomercials, but except for carrots, it's not a major home appliance.
 After all, how much liquified orange peel are you prepared to drink?

 No comments: